Cenrax/DemoDataPipelineToAnalyzeLogs/README.md

     - Local variables are kept in memory until the generator completes.

 For more details into generator see the generator.md file

+After parsing our logs into a generator of tuples, it's now time to write a task, and save the rows to a CSV file.
+This keeps the data in a well known data storage structure that we can use in future tasks.
+In the next lesson, we will discuss the role of files in a data pipeline.

+Please look at the createCSV.py to see how we are doing that